Surgeon General on Delta variant: If you are not vaccinated, you are in trouble - Local News 8

 For fully vaccinated people, the variant “presents very little threat to you, very unlikely that you’re gonna get sick,” he explained.

-Slavitt and other experts have said full approval for vaccines from the US Food and Drug Administration could encourage more people to get vaccinated.
+Full approval for vaccines from the US Food and Drug Administration could encourage more people to get vaccinated, Slavitt and other experts have said.
 The current vaccines distributed in the US are authorized for emergency use only.
-On Tuesday, Slavitt said full approval for the Pfizer vaccine could come as early as this month.
+Full approval for the Pfizer vaccine could come as early as this month, Slavitt said Tuesday.

-As of Wednesday, less than half of the US population is fully vaccinated.
+As of Wednesday, less than half of the US population — 47.6% — was fully vaccinated.
+The percentage of eligible people who were fully vaccinated — ages 12 and up — was 55.6%.

+The case rate has been rising for the US as a whole.
+The country has averaged more than 15,060 new cases a day over the last week — 20.7% higher than the average from the week prior, according to Johns Hopkins data.

+The average is still well below this spring’s peak — an average of 71,320 daily for a week ending April 14 — and the pandemic peak average of more than 251,000 daily for a week ending January 8.

-In a grim reminder of the scale of the pandemic, data from Johns Hopkins University on Wednesday showed that more than 4 million people around the world have died of Covid-19.
+In a grim reminder of the scale of the pandemic, the global death toll from Covid-19 has reached more than 4 million, data from Johns Hopkins on Wednesday showed.

 Fears about more variants if people don’t get vaccinated